Police: Dallas officer mistakes apartment for own, kills man

-DALLAS (AP) — Dallas police say an officer returning home from work shot and killed a neighbor after she said she mistook his apartment for her own.
+DALLAS (AP) — Dallas police say an officer returning home after her shift mistook a neighbor’s apartment for her own and shot and killed the man who lived there.

 Police issued a news release Friday saying the shooting happened Thursday night.
 Police say the officer had arrived at her apartment complex in uniform after working a shift.